History of Juneteenth

 Juneteenth In Modern Times

 Today, Juneteenth is enjoying a phenomenal growth rate within communities and organizations throughout the country.
 Institutions such as the Smithsonian, the Henry Ford Museum and others have begun sponsoring Juneteenth-centered activities.
-In recent years, a number of local and national Juneteenth organizations have arisen to take their place along side older organizations – all with the mission to promote and cultivate knowledge and appreciation of African American history and culture.
+In recent years, a number of local and national Juneteenth organizations have arisen to take their place alongside older organizations – all with the mission to promote and cultivate knowledge and appreciation of African American history and culture.

-Juneteenth today, celebrates African American freedom and achievement, while encouraging continuous self-development and respect for all cultures.
+Juneteenth today celebrates African American freedom and achievement while encouraging continuous self-development and respect for all cultures.
 As it takes on a more national, symbolic and even global perspective, the events of 1865 in Texas are not forgotten, for all of the roots tie back to this fertile soil from which a national day of pride is growing.

 The future of Juneteenth looks bright as the number of cities and states creating Juneteenth committees continues to increase.
 Respect and appreciation for all of our differences grow out of exposure and working together.
 Getting involved and supporting Juneteenth celebrations creates new bonds of friendship and understanding among us.
-This indeed brightens our future – and that is the Spirit of Juneteenth.
+This indeed brightens our future – and that is the Spirit of Juneteenth

-On June 17th, 2021, President Joe Biden signed the Juneteenth National Independence Day Act into law establishing Juneteenth as a federal holiday.
+On June 17th, 2021, President Joe Biden signed the Juneteenth National Independence Day

 Juneteenth World Wide Celebration Symbol